Hastings County

-Hastings County is located in the province of Ontario, Canada.
+Hastings County is a county and census division of the Canadian province of Ontario.
 Geographically, it is located on the border of Eastern Ontario and Central Ontario.
-Hastings County is the second-largest county in Ontario, after Renfrew County, and its county seat is Belleville, which is independent of Hastings County.
+Hastings County is the second-largest county in Ontario, after Renfrew County.
+Its county seat is Belleville, which is, along with Quinte West, independent of Hastings County.

 Hastings County has trademarked the moniker "Cheese Capital of Canada".

 Administrative divisions

 The 14 local municipalities within Hastings County are: